Meta Horizon Worlds

 ITERATION 3

-The ultimate evolution: turn loading into play.
-Users opt into a quest where their avatar runs through a fantastical tunnel maze, collecting orbs and power-ups while the world loads in the background.
-Every second of wait time becomes a moment of joy and achievement.
+Turn loading into play.
+Users opt into a quest where they run through a tunnel maze, collecting orbs and power-ups while the world loads behind the scenes.
+Wait time becomes play time.

 Future potential